DROPO: Sim-to-Real Transfer with Offline Domain Randomization: Method

 The distribution fitting process starts with an arbitrary initial guess $\phi_{init}=(\mu_{init}, \Sigma_{init})$ on the dynamics distribution, roughly informed by looking at the replayed trajectory in sim.
 The main inference part follows by sampling $K$ dynamics parameters from $p_\phi(\xi)$.
 Then, for each parameter vector $\xi_{k}$, we set the simulator state to the original real state $s_{t}$, execute the real action sequence $a_{t..t+\lambda-1}$ and observe the next state $s_{t+\lambda}^{\xi_{k}}$.
 This process allows us to estimate the next-state distribution $p_{sim}(s^{sim}_{t+\lambda} | s_t, a_{t..t+\lambda-1}, \phi)$, modelled as a Gaussian distribution.
 In particular, we infer the corresponding mean and covariance matrix as follows:

 where $\Cov(\cdot)$ is the unbiased sample covariance matrix estimator.
-Here, $\epsilon$ is a hyperparameter used to compensate for observation noise and regularize the likelihood computation in case singular covariance matrices would appear.
-Tuning this hyperparameter will, effectively, adjust how much next-state variance is to be explained by variance in dynamics parameters, relative to observation noise.
-As demonstrated in our experiments, setting this parameter to too low values may result in obtaining a too wide randomization distribution, as, in the extreme case of $\epsilon=0$, DROPO would attempt to explain all phenomena that cannot be reproduced in simulation by variability in the dynamics.
-In contrast, setting $\epsilon$ to a large value would effectively explain all variability in the state transitions as homoschedastic noise.
-To ensure stability and encourage randomness in the dynamics parameters, we tune $\epsilon$ to be the smallest value that leads to a Mean Squared Error (MSE) below a predefined acceptable threshold value $\tau$, which is generally easier to set given the task of interest.
+Here, $\epsilon$ is a hyperparameter used to compensate for observation noise and regularize the likelihood computation in case singular covariance matrices would appear---e.g. due to directions of variance in the state-space unexplainable by the simulator dynamics.
+Tuning this hyperparameter will, effectively, adjust how much next-state variance is to be modelled by variance in dynamics parameters, relative to observation noise.
+As demonstrated in our experiments, setting this parameter to too low values may result in obtaining an overly wide randomization distribution: in the extreme case of $\epsilon=0$, DROPO would attempt to model all phenomena that cannot be reproduced in a single simulation by variability in the dynamics, potentially overfitting to noise or unmodeled effects.
+However, increasing $\epsilon$ to excessively large values will eventually lead to over-regularization and point-estimate dynamics, as all unexplained variance would be modeled as observation noise, falling back to pure system identification.
+To ensure stability while promoting variance in the dynamics parameters, we propose to tune $\epsilon$ by increasing it until the Mean Squared Error (MSE) between real and sim trajectories no longer meaningfully decreases---similarly to the Elbow method popularly used in machine learning.
+We present a thorough analysis of the impact of the $\epsilon$ parameter in the Experiments section.